 Yes, mini fridges are safe for bedrooms.
 Due to their size, mini fridges are perfect for putting in a bedroom, no matter your living arrangement.
 These appliances are also perfectly safe, so you don’t have to worry about your well-being as you try to drift off to sleep.

-Most people are worried about Freon leaks which can be dangerous.
+Most people worry about Freon leaking from their fridge, which can be dangerous.
 However, Freon leaks rarely happen.
-As long as there is no visible damage to the coils, you should be safe.
+You should be safe if there is no visible damage to the coils.

-Another common safety concern with keeping mini fridges in bedrooms is the potential fire hazard.
-Any appliance has the potential to start an electrical fire, and mini fridges are no different.
-However, these are very rare as long as your cord is not damaged.
-To minimize risk, plug it directly into the wall instead of an extension cord.
+Another common safety concern with keeping a mini-fridge in a bedroom is the potential fire hazard.
+Any appliance has the potential to start an electrical fire, and mini-fridges are no different.